 The fact that Pokémon Go, at the moment, only includes the original 151 Pokémon is a major reason for the nostalgia effect.
 You wouldn’t play the game if you didn’t recognise the Pokémon you wanted to catch, so the fact the original 151 Pokémon are the pocket monsters you try to catch produces a game that appeals to both the nostalgic and the aficionado.
 The original 151 Pokémon are also widely acknowledged to be the best from a design point of view.
 The designs of Pokémon have gone down ever since the original games, to the point where some of the new iterations are simply not good.

-It’s been 20 years since the original games and 12 years since they were remade for the now defunct GameBoy Advance so a lot of Pokémon’s intended younger audience may not have even played any version of the original games.
-If Nintendo were not willing to go backward to create a whole new story then surely they need to update/remake/remaster the original games for the latest hardware.
+It’s been 20 years since the original games and 12 years since they were remade for the now-defunct GameBoy Advance so a lot of Pokémon’s intended younger audience may not have even played any version of the original games.
+If Nintendo were not willing to go back to create a whole new story then surely they need to update/remake/remaster the original games for the latest hardware.
 That would probably be far more appealing to Nintendo because they can continue to go forward with the franchise but also not allow its history to become just that, history.

 Currently, we are in the age of the remaster.
 Plenty of classic, and not so classic, games are being remastered for the latest hardware across all companies, The Crash Bandicoot collection and the BioShock collection are but two.
 We are also in the age of the remake, Final Fantasy VII, for example.
 Nintendo has already shown their thinking in this unique age with the unveiling of the Classic Mini NES which has been programmed with some classic games like Zelda and Donkey Kong and has been well received by fans.
 With the success of Pokémon Go, they have to replicate that ideal with the original Pokémon.
 This is their best chance, the precedent of the remake/remaster is there and so is the interest in the product of the potential remake/remaster.
 They shouldn’t waste it.